zogofinance/zogo-integrations/README.md

  </details>

 # Customizations

 Zogo Integration has two types of customizations, ones that are controlled by Zogo's backend and ones that are controlled by configuration object passed into the iframe.

-## Client Controlled Customizations:
+## Client-Controlled Customizations:

-These customizations are passed to the client via a encoded URL parameter. this parameter is called `integration_customizations`.
+These customizations are passed to the client via an encoded URL parameter. this parameter is called `integration_customizations`.

 The `integration_customizations` object should be in the following format: